etcd-io/etcd/Documentation/api.md

 It is recommended to send the response to another thread to process immediately instead of blocking the watch while processing the result.

+#### Watch from cleared event index

-If we miss all the 1000 events, we need to recover the current state of the watching key space.
-First, We do a get and then start to watch from the `X-Etcd-Index + 1`.
+If we miss all the 1000 events, we need to recover the current state of the watching key space through a get and then start to watch from the `X-Etcd-Index` + 1.

-For example, we set `/foo="bar"` for 2000 times and tries to wait from index 8.
+For example, we set `/other="bar"` for 2000 times and try to wait from index 8.

 ```sh
 curl 'http://127.0.0.1:2379/v2/keys/foo?wait=true&waitIndex=8'